 Screw the sprinkler head into the adapter.

 And voilà!
-You are all done!.
-The entire project only took about 30-45 minutes plus a bit more for the drying time.
+You are all done!
+The entire project took about 30-45 minutes, plus a bit more for drying.

 What a great project.
 We need to whip up some of these since our underground sprinkling system died this summer after limping along for the last 2 summers.
 I would love it if you shared this on Tout It Tuesday.